 - Receive notifications on phone, including for low-battery levels

-If you only need a CO detector for emergency use, this is a very affordable option.
+This is an affordable option if you only need a CO detector for emergency use.
 It is made by a well-known brand and functions simply.

 - Plugs into the wall